benjimaclellan/squint/README.md

 ## What can it do?

 - **Differentiable quantum dynamics** for qubit, qudit, and Fock/photon-number systems
-- **Built on JAX ecosystem** for automatic differentiation and GPU hardware acceleration
+- **Built on the JAX ecosystem** for automatic differentiation and GPU hardware acceleration
 - **Compute Fisher information** and other fundamental metrics in quantum metrology with ease
 - **Benchmark realistic protocols** with noise and loss channels relevant to diverse device architectures